doctorfree/Asciiville/markdown/asciiville.1.md

 navigate in zoom/browse mode:

 - 'i' zoom in
-- 'l' zoom in more
+- 'j' zoom in more
 - 'o' zoom out
-- 'j' zoom out more
+- 'k' zoom out more
 - 'r' restore to original
 - 'h' display a help message
 - 'q' or 'x' to exit zoom/browse mode